 "You're joking, right?"

 He shook his head.
-"Nope, but I'll ask again when you feel better."
+"Nope, but I'll ask again when you're less dazed."

 The phone began ringing.
 Cat assumed Jade would answer it.

-"So what shall our plans be tomorrow?"
+"So what shall our plans be for tomorrow?"
 Robbie asked her.

 She shrugged.
 "Whatever you want, maybe we could take Evie out for dinner?"